75 (Type 162) 1985 - 1992

 22/23 off season

 It was decided to up the safety in the car for the 23 season even if it wasn't required by the MSUK regulations.
-So an FIA four point OMP harness was fitted along with an FIA fibreglass Sparco race seat.
-The harness fit required the removal of the rear seat back rest which was replaced by a self made replica.
+So an OMP four point FIA harness was fitted along with a fibreglass Sparco FIA race seat.
+The harness fit required the removal of the rear seat back rest (which was replaced by a self made imitation).
 I also decided to add a HANS to my personal safety equipment.
 The car was fully serviced with gear linkage and front brake discs also replaced.

 2023 Season